-The catch is that in order to be eligible to earn commissions on the products you must firstly purchase the products yourself, and the product line adds up to a total of around $50,000 which by anybody’s books is certainly a lot of money.
+The catch is that in order to be eligible to earn commissions on the products you must first purchase the products yourself, and the product line adds up to a total of around $50,000 which by anybody’s books is certainly a lot of money.

 So ultimately to make “the good money” with Digital Altitude that you see people talking about you’re going to be required to spend a lot of money first.

-That’s the reason I left DA, because I didn’t want to see people taking such a large risk without any sort of guarantee that will at least recoup their initial investment at some point.
+That’s the reason I left DA because I didn’t want to see people taking such a large risk without any sort of guarantee that will at least recoup their initial investment at some point.

-I mean sure, you might manage to make back the amount you invest (and more) but the sad truth is that unfortunately most people don’t.
+I mean sure, you might manage to make back the amount you invest (and more) but the sad truth is that unfortunately, most people don’t.

 But don’t take that the wrong way, I’m not calling it a scam – because it’s not.

 There is the potential to make money, it’s just that it’s not going to come as easily as it’s made out and it’s going to require hefty investment on your part.